The Bridge Pro lets your Hue lights recognise intruders

 After the leak a fortnight ago, it is now finally clear that after ten years, Hue is expanding its range with a bridge that is equipped with great features.

-What has not changed, however, is control via the ZigBee protocol and compatibility with ZigBee lamps from some third-party providers.
+What hasn't changed, however, is control via the ZigBee protocol and compatibility with ZigBee lamps from some third-party providers.

 The information on the second assumption reported by the self-proclaimed Ent-hue-siast Debora Pape is also confirmed: Hue turns the smart lights into motion sensors.
-The company calls this function MotionAware.
+The company calls the function MotionAware.

 To do this, at least three lamps must be distributed around the room to create a zone profile.
 The lamps then continuously send data to the Bridge Pro.
 If it detects anomalies in the interference of the radio signals, it infers that someone is in the zone.
 This can be set as a trigger for automation in the app.
 For example, to trigger an alarm: In addition to a notification to the smartphone, it can set a bright light colour in the area, for example.